Cam Gallagher Player Props: Guardians vs. White Sox

-He returns to action for the first time since July 23, when he went 1-for-2 against the Phillies.
+He returns to action for the first time since August 1, when he went 0-for-3 against the Astros.

 Cam Gallagher Game Info & Props vs. the White Sox